kenniyu/thetainvesting/source/_posts/2017-01-30-a-conservative-spy-short-against-trend.markdown

 Profit target should be about half the max profit, or 2.50.
 That's roughly a bit over 3R.
 Adjust number of contracts to fit your risk tolerance.

 If you're interested in more ideas like this, [follow us on Twitter](https://twitter.com/theta_positive "Follow @thetatrades on Twitter") or [Facebook](https://facebook.com/thetatrades "Follow @thetatrades on Facebook") to receive our tweets and posts in real time!
-And if you haven't yet, subscribe to our email listing below to receive get special email alerts as well.
+And if you haven't yet, subscribe to our email listing below to receive special email alerts as well.

 {% include post/mailchimp.html %}
 {% include post/amazon_ad_books.html %}